Chart Color Schemes

 Ryde lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, an above median population growth is projected for Ryde.
-By 2041, the suburb's population is expected to expand by 6,359 persons, reflecting a total increase of 19.2% over the 17-year period.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, an above median population growth is projected for the Ryde (SA2), expecting an expansion of 6,357 persons by 2041.
+This reflects a total increase of 15.2% over the 17-year period.

 Frequently Asked Questions - Population